 Notes to the Financial Statements - The notes provide additional information that is necessary to acquire a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the financial statements can be found on pages 14-23 of this report.

 THE HESPERIA HOUSING AUTHORITY AS A WHOLE

 Our analysis focuses on the Condensed Statement of Net Position (Table 1) and Changes in Net Position (Table 2) of the Authority.
 As noted earlier, net position over time, may serve as a useful indicator of a government's financial position.